chef/chef-web-docs/content/deprecations_custom_resource_cleanups.md

 end
 ```

-## Don't use the updated method
+## do not use the updated method

 The `updated=(true_or_false)` method is deprecated and will be removed
-from Chef Client 13.
+from Chef Infra Client 13.
 This method never performed its intended job, as
 notifications from the resource would not fire, and in general its use
 has always been buggy.
 The Chef Infra Client notification code checks
 `updated_by_last_action?` instead, so setting that is recommended as a